ascentcore/mitre-neo4j/Readme.md

 ## Sample Queries

-To run the sample queries, run `npm run query:dry`.
+To get a list of the sample queries, run `npm run query:dry`.
 This will print all the queries to the console.
 You can then copy them into the UI to visually see the results.